tsouanas/unicodef/README.md

 **tl;dr:** Just place the outfile(s) you want in the appropriate places and you're good to go.

-See [unicodefs-tsouanas] for examples of outfiles already compiled by unicodef.
+See [unicodef-tsouanas] for examples of outfiles already compiled by unicodef.
 Feel free to use them directly if you wish; there is no need to install the unicodef compiler to use them.

 **Beware.** You will need to restart your programs for changes to take effect,